 Be Mindful of The Sitter

 Even the most confident pet sitter will have questions.
 They want you to be happy with their service and to enjoy your vacation, but they also want to feel comfortable reaching out to you.
 You want their transition into your home to be seamless, so make sure you’ve given them all of the information they’ll need.
-Show them how to interact with your cat, where to put the soiled litter, how to get into your house, and anything else that will help them provide you with their excellent service.
+Show them how to interact with your cat, where to put the soiled litter, where the toys are for playtime, how to get into your house, and anything else that will help them provide you with their 5-star cat sitter service.

 Every sitter charges a different amount.
 Read multiple profiles and check their reviews so that you know what services you’re getting for your money.
 It’s totally normal for you to meet with more than one sitter – it’s important for you to weigh your options and choose the person that is right for you.
 The health and safety of your cat is your top priority, and sometimes it takes more than one Meet and Greet for you to feel comfortable.
 Rover.com sitters are professional, so they’ll understand if you choose not to go with their service.

 If you follow all of these steps, you’ll find an appropriate sitter and will rest at ease while you’re away.
 Remember, Rover.com is always there for you!
 You’re also covered by the Rover Guarantee and Reservation Protection – when you reserve pet sitting services, if the sitter has to cancel, the platform will help you find a suitable alternative option.

 FTC Disclosure: This is a sponsored post, which means that I was financially compensated to feature this content.
 Regardless of payment received, we will only post topics that we believe our readers will find of interest.